JamesLiu12/hku-portal/README.md

-# HKU Portal - Modern Student Portal
+# HKU Helper - Modern Student Portal

-A modern, user-friendly redesign of the HKU Portal addressing key pain points in course registration, navigation, and campus services.
+A modern, user-friendly redesign of the HKU Helper addressing key pain points in course registration, navigation, and campus services.

 ## Features